 We are born intuitive eaters.
 This is why it’s so easy for young kids to eat when they’re hungry and stop when they’re full.
 As we grow older, many of us lose touch with our hunger and fullness from years of eating based on external rules rather than internal cues.
 When we first start working together, many of my clients tell me they can’t remember the last time they actually felt hungry or were able to stop eating when comfortably full.
 The hunger-fullness scale, along with some key tips, might be helpful as you learn to eat more intuitively.

 I get asked what type of “diet” I eat, or believe in, almost every single day.
 People are looking for an “expert” to tell them what or how to eat, but just because I’m an expert in nutrition does not mean I’m an expert in how each person should eat for their body.
 The only expert on eating patterns that work well for you is, well, you!

-What I do believe in: mindful and intuitive eating.
-That is, being conscious about what you are eating and why and learning to listen in to what your body is feeling.
+What I do believe in: intuitive eating.
+That is, learning to listen to what your body is feeling and trusting your internal cues when making food choices.
+Something else that I have found helpful is mindful eating.
 In our busy lives, we tend to multitask.
 We eat breakfast in the car, lunch in front of our computer, dinner at the coffee table, and nighttime snacks on the couch while watching late night TV.
-Mindful eating is about getting back in touch with the experience of eating and enjoying our food, while intuitive eating is about learning to tune in to what your body is telling you.
-No silly diets telling you what you can and can not eat (because that is never fun).
-With mindful and intuitive eating, you get to decide what you eat and how much you eat.
-Instead of focusing on external cues (i.e. free food at an office meeting) you focus on internal cues (i.e. what your hunger level is and what your fullness cues say).
+Mindful eating is about getting back in touch with the experience of eating and enjoying our food.

-My favorite tool to use to help you eat more mindfully is the hunger and fullness scale.
+A tool that might help you eat more mindfully and ensure you’re regularly and adequately nourishing yourself is the hunger and fullness scale.